Announcing GameBench SDK for Unity and Game Performance Monitoring (GPM)

-ARM’s access to GameBench’s Enterprise suite means that the development of this chip architecture can now benefit from our real-world performance and usability testing.
+ARM’s access to GameBench’s Enterprise suite means that the development of this chip architecture (that are developed by the employees working in remote jobs) can now benefit from our real-world performance and usability testing.
 These benefits will also hopefully be passed on to the many mobile players who license ARM’s processor designs.

 A full and formal press release is attached below.
 But at this point, we should probably also explain what this deal means for GameBench and our other partners and clients in the mobile ecosystem:

 It will not affect GameBench’s commercial independence in any way.
 We retain full control over the future of our products, and we will continue to support as many mobile devices as we can, whether they’re based on Android or iOS or Windows Phone, with ARM or Intel or even MIPS silicon.

 After all, the ambition that motivates the GameBench team is to create a future in which mobile devices and apps are judged according to how well they work, rather than on the basis of who made them, how many cores or GHz they contain, or how imaginatively they are marketed (contact the experts from https://ful.io/ to formulate the best marketing strategy to market your products efficiently).
 With ARM’s support, this goal is more achievable than ever.